2022 Calderdale Metropolitan Borough Council election: Greetland and Stainland

 The incumbent was Jacob Cook for the Conservative Party.

 The percentage change is expressed compared to the 2018 election when the late Marilyn Greenwood was elected for the Liberal Democrats.
 Jacob Cook was elected as the second councillor in 2021.

 Hipperholme and Lightcliffe

 The incumbent was Colin Raistrick, an Independent, who stepped down at this election.

 The swing between Conservative & Labour is 6.8% to Conservative.

 Illingworth and Mixenden

 The incumbent was Dan Sutherland for the Labour Party.

 Luddendenfoot

 The incumbent was Scott Patient for the Labour Party.

 Northowram and Shelf

 The incumbent was Stephen Baines for the Conservative Party who was the deputy leader of the Conservative group at the time of the election.

 This was the only ward to increase its turnout compared to 2018.

 Ovenden

-The incumbents were Helen Rivron for the Labour Party and Bryan Smith for the Labour Party who was standing down due to health reasons.
+The incumbents were Helen Rivron for the Labour Party and Bryan Smith for the Labour Party who was standing down for health reasons.